nypassivehouse/handbook/board/board_resolutions.md

 2. Standing working groups shall have two co-chairs, one of whom must be a board director.
 3. Any NYPH member in good standing may serve on a working group.
 4. Working groups my not represent the organization as a whole or speak on behalf of the board of directors.
-For example, the Policy working group may publish as the NYPH policy working group, but not as "NYPH."
 5. Any NYPH member in good standing may request the creation of an ad-hoc working group by writen request to the Executive Committee, which shall not unreasonably withold approval.
 6. Each standing and ad-hoc working group shall also adopt and maintain a committe charter.